ChainAgnostic/CAIPs/CAIPs/caip-282.md

 ### Messaging APIs

-The browser has available two APIs that can be used for messaging across different parts of the stack.
+The browser exposes two APIs that can be used for messaging across different parts of the stack.
 Using `window.addEventListener` and `window.postMessage` enables communication between browser window, iframes and extensions.

 This provides the foundation for any wallet provider to interface with a decentralized application using a blockchain library which implements this standard.